axnion/lnu-school-projects/README.md

 Then I added all other dependencies mentioned under System Dependencies, or atleast I thought.
 I then followed the instruction and ran the /bin/setup script.
 When running bundle install I found missing dependencies every time I ran the script, so I spent quite a long time running the script, getting error messages and added missing dependencies to be downloaded through apt.
 And this kept going the rest of the day, and after several failed attempts and quite alot of goolging I gave up for the day.

 ### Thu 21/10/16
 I continued tackling my dependency problem today by adding scripts to install parts that where failing in the bundle install.
+I started by switching from rbenv to rvm, just to see if that made any diffrence, but it did not.

-The install that failed was either unf_ext or capybara-webkit, and I think the problems had something to do with QT and Qmake. but the error where not very clear at this point.
+I found that the install that failed was either unf_ext or capybara-webkit, and I think the problems had something to do with QT and Qmake. but the error where not very clear at this point.
 I found some instructions on [Installing Qt and compiling capybara webkit](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit#ubuntu-trusty-1404) which helped a bit but the installation still failed.

-So I decided to try to move to Ubuntu 16.04 instead and if that did not work I would move to Fedora.
+I decided to try to move to Ubuntu 16.04 instead and if that did not work I would move to Fedora.
 But when switich to Ubuntu 16.04, bundle install now worked.

+* Ran into postgres problem with error "FATAL:  role "ubuntu" does not exist"